promptdriven/pdd/README.md

 ### 3. test

-Generate a unit test file for a given code file and its corresponding prompt file.
+Generate or enhance unit tests for a given code file and its corresponding prompt file.

 ```
 pdd [GLOBAL OPTIONS] test [OPTIONS] PROMPT_FILE CODE_FILE